neptune-ai/neptune-optuna/README.md

 # Neptune + Optuna integration

-Neptune is a tool for experiment tracking, model registry, data versioning, and monitoring model training live.
+Neptune is a lightweight experiment tracker that offers a single place to track, compare, store, and collaborate on experiments and models.

 This integration lets you use it as an Optuna visualization dashboard to log and monitor hyperparameter sweeps live.